Tephrosia vogelii: Description

 Tephrosia vogelii is a soft, woody herb with dense foliage.
 It stands 0.5–4 m tall, and contains stems and branches with short and long white or rusty brown hairs.
 Long, narrow leaves branch out from stems, as well as sack like shapes that contain the seeds of the plant for reproduction.

 History, geography and ethnography

 Tephrosia vogelii is native to tropical Africa.
 It was introduced as a cover crop in tropical America as well as South and Southeast Asia.
 In 1908, it was introduced to Java and is now grown and found throughout regions of Malesia.
 In Sub-Saharan Africa, Tephrosia vogelii is a wild growing plant.
-Traditionally in Kenya, it has been used by Samburu and Massai pastoralists to get rid of ticks on their livestock.
+Traditionally in Kenya, it has been used by Samburu and Maasai pastoralists to get rid of ticks on their livestock.
 Recently, it has been investigated for its use within smallscale dairy herds in Mashonaland Central Province in Zimbabwe.
 Striking similarities have been found between Tephrosia extract and Triatix dip, which is the most common conventional acaricide.
 Research has revealed that there is no difference between the two, and Tephrosia has been recommended for smallscale farmers in regions where veterinary drugs are not readily available.